ghost8395/dudeJS/README.md

-# MyOwnNodeJS
+# Overview
 Bun?
 Deno?
 Node.js?
 Creating your own JavaScript Runtime using V8, Libuv and more.
-Funkjs is a JavaScript runtime built on top of V8 Javascript Engine and Libuv.
-This repo is about recreating the mighty node.js from Scratch using V8, Libuv and C++
+MyOwnNodeJS is a JavaScript runtime built on top of [V8 Javascript Engine](https://github.com/v8/v8) and [Libuv](https://github.com/libuv/libuv).
+This repo is about recreating the mighty Node.js from Scratch using V8, Libuv and C++